Neonnaut/vocabug-ts/README.md

 ![Vocabug logo](./img/vocabug_logo.svg?raw=true "Vocabug")

 This is a word generator designed to be a successor to the Williams' [Lexifer][10] and to [Awkwords][11].
 It is built using TypeScript and builds using Vite as a browser app with a complete interface.
-Vocabug-pro, is the 'pro' version of the 'lite' Vocabug, Vocabug-lite.
+Vocabug is the 'pro' version of the 'lite' Vocabug, Vocabug-lite.

 Vocabug randomly generates vocabulary from a given definition of graphemes, frequencies and word patterns.
 You can use it to make words for a constructed language, to get an original nickname or password, or just for fun.